How Much Does Business Automation Cost a Plumber? (2026)

 What's the cheapest way to start automating my plumbing business?

-A missed-call text-back service. £15-£25/month, fires an automatic SMS to any unanswered call with your details and a quick-book link.
+A missed-call text-back service. £15-£25/month from various providers, fires an automatic SMS to any unanswered call with your details and a quick-book link.
 It's the highest-ROI single automation you can switch on as a sole trader plumber - one extra job a month from it pays for the service ten times over.
 Start there, see if you like the discipline of it, then layer in quote follow-ups and booking automation.

 Are there hidden costs with plumbing automation tools?